asyncdesign/webui/docs/README.md

 WebUI can be used without javascript files if you only need the CSS, so a set of style only files are provided.
 The filenames for these begin with "webui-styles-" and follow the same pattern as in the above table, but none includes WebUI components which rely on javascript.

-#### **JavaScript Page Load Event**
+#### **JavaScript Document Load Event**

-All WebUI JavaScript should be enclosed in the load event callback, as shown in the following example.
+All WebUI JavaScript should be enclosed in the document load event callback, as shown in the following example.

+**NOTE:** This event is does not need to be used if you are using a framework lifecycle load event.

 ````
 webui.ready(function() {